 GSAS Compass offers one-on-one appointments throughout the year.
 Please note that the office closes for career advising for two weeks over winter break and again for two weeks each July.

 Office Policies (PLEASE READ)

-- Current MA, PhD, and DMA students from these Arts and Sciences programs, as well as recent graduates whose degrees were conferred in 2020, may schedule one-on-one career advising appointments.
-Incoming students starting at Columbia in Fall 2021 may begin booking appointments on September 7, 2021.
+- Current MA, PhD, and DMA students from these Arts and Sciences programs may schedule one-on-one career advising appointments.
+Incoming students receive access to one-on-one advising once they have matriculated.

-- If you received your degree from GSAS in 2019 or earlier, you may attend GSAS Compass workshops and events.
+- Alumni continue to have full access to career advising for three years after graduation.
+If you received your degree from GSAS in 2019 or earlier, you may create a GSAS Compass profile to register for and attend GSAS Compass workshops and events.
 Please refer to the Columbia Alumni Association for additional career resources for alumni.

 - Eligible students and alumni may schedule up to three career counseling appointments per semester, with at least two weeks between appointments.
 Please note that you may not have more than one appointment in a two-week period.
 If you book additional appointments they will be cancelled.